noitdupont/data-analyst-training/README.md

 ### Practice

-You can continue improving your SQL skills with hands‑on practice on [LeetCode](https://leetcode.com/problemset/database/), which offers a collection of database problems ranging from basic queries to advanced analytical challenges.
+You can continue improving your SQL skills with hands‑on practice on [LeetCode](https://leetcode.com/problemset/database/) and [HackerRank](https://www.hackerrank.com/domains/sql), which offer collections of database problems ranging from basic queries to advanced analytical challenges.
 These exercises will help you master SQL syntax, optimize query performance, and prepare for technical interviews.

 ### Job Market